 - Bird droppings and bug excrement.
 These can be very acidic.
 Cover your sails whenever there’s a good chance that birds will roost on your masthead or windex.
 Clean away insect excrement as soon as possible and don’t let it set in.
 To sew your own sail covers, see How to Make a Mainsail Cover and No Furler?
 Make a Foredeck Sail Bag.

 - Blood.
-Stuff happens.
-When it does, keep blood away from your sails.
-Wash and bandage right away.
+Accidents happen.
+If blood is spilled, keep it away from your sails.
+Wash and bandage wounds right away.

 - Some stainless steel polishes.
 They might make your pulpit bright and shiny but some will leave gray residue anywhere it comes into contact with your headsail.
 After you’re done polishing, wash parts with soapy water to remove the residue.